gaberull/excel_gcp_mysql_webapp/README.md

 ## TODO

+- [ ] In dislay all employees - outline in red inactive employees, sort by active, then last name
+- [ ] Make sure birthdays displayed are active employees
+- [ ] Delete files created during the upload process (.csv, .html, etc)
 - [ ] Create screen recording gif of web application in action (don't use sensitive data)
 - [ ] maybe color code by position
 - [ ] Calendar visual aide with birthdays on it could be nice - show 2 months (this,next)